- Education Plan

 Schedule of Classes (Testudo)

-Efforts regarding teaching and learning this fall are grounded in four principles:
+Efforts regarding teaching and learning are grounded in four principles:

 The health of students, faculty and staff comes first.
 That means everyone working, living and/or taking classes on campus will be required to abide by the university’s health regulations.